 Paragliding in Niš, Serbia

-Running off a steep cliff as fast as possible is not something I would generally recommend to anyone.
+Running off a cliff as fast as possible is not something I would generally recommend to anyone.
 On the other hand, I am all for paragliding.
 Unfortunately, these two things go hand in hand.

 Tandem paragliding experience